FusRoDah09/my-website/src/writings/2024-11-24-mba-is-not-important.md

 But here's the thing: an MBA isn't necessarily about learning.
 It's about signaling.
 It's a way of saying, *"Hey, I'm credible.
 Take me seriously."*

 In many companies, especially in consulting and finance, an MBA often becomes essential to access higher-responsibility roles.
 In my case, one of the reasons I chose IIM Ahmedabad was future-proofing.
 My company hires exclusively from IIMA and ISB for entry-level roles, with rare exceptions like LSE and IIMB.
-Small team sizes mean they focus on candidates with proven credentials, and I wanted to position myself for those opportunities. **For me, it was about maximizing the likelihood of long-term career success**.<br>
+Small team sizes mean they focus on candidates with proven credentials, and I wanted to position myself for those opportunities.
+For me, it was about maximizing the likelihood of long-term career success.<br>
 <br>

 #### **Survivorship bias in entrepreneurship**